endoflife-date/endoflife.date/products/meilisearch.md

 Only the the latest engine release is maintained with high-priority bug and security fixes.

 Differently from the binaries, crates in this repository are not currently available on [crates.io](https://crates.io/) and do not follow [SemVer conventions](https://semver.org).

+Meilisearch version numbers have no relationship to SDK version numbers.
+SDKs follow their own release schedules and must address issues beyond compatibility with Meilisearch.

+There is a guide for the [Meilisearch Cloud](https://www.meilisearch.com/docs/learn/update_and_migration/updating#updating-on-meilisearch-cloud) update